Service Dogs for Depression: What You Need to Know

 After you have verified that your condition qualifies for a service dog and selected an agency to adopt a dog from, you will likely be required to participate in your service dog’s training.

-Not only does this help you form a bond with your dog from the time they are a puppy, but it helps you learn how to command your dog and work together for maximum assistance.
+Not only does this help you form a bond with your dog from the time they are a puppy, but it also helps you learn how to command your dog and work together for maximum assistance.
 It also shows the agency that you are able to independently command your dog, something that is an incredibly important part of being able to adopt one of these amazing animals.

 You should also keep in mind that it can take a while for the service dog adoption process to be completed.
 That’s because this process relies on extensive training and bond-building between you and your dog – the dog must be fully obedient and understand its duties to help your condition.

-The Training Process
+Service Dog Training Process

 Training a service dog can be a complex and time-consuming process, but it can also be rewarding for both the dog and the handler.
 Here are the general steps to train a service dog: